Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Scalability in cloud computing refers to the ability of a system, network, or process to handle a growing amount of work, or its potential to be enlarged in order to accommodate that growth.
 In cloud computing, scalability refers to the ability of a cloud-based system to easily increase or decrease its capacity in response to changing demand for computing resources.
 This means that organizations can quickly and efficiently add or remove resources, such as computing power, storage, or bandwidth, to meet their current needs without having to make significant investments in hardware or infrastructure.
 Scalability is a key benefit of cloud computing, as it allows organizations to respond quickly to changing business needs and avoid the costs and downtime associated with traditional, hardware-based systems.<br>

-Fore example an e-commerce company uses cloud computing to handle holiday season traffic surges.
+For example an e-commerce company uses cloud computing to handle holiday season traffic surges.
 It can quickly provision additional resources as needed, rather than investing in hardware beforehand, providing a better experience for customers while avoiding excess capacity costs.<br>

 ### Accessibility